Pension Investment Account

 When there is less than five years until the retirement pension age, you will have three options for receiving your funds:

-When choosing this option, you have the possibility of transferring a specified cash amount from your Pension Investment Account to your bank account.
 Disbursements can be partial or in-full.
 One-time disbursements can be done whenever you like.
-The money is paid out the next working day after submitting your disbursement application to the bank.
+The money is paid out the next working day after submitting your disbursement application to the bank. - Fixed-term pensions from a pension fund

 Compensa Life Vienna Insurance Group SE